fallen-icarus/cardano-swaps/README.md

 Cardano-Swaps.
 For example, any wallet can integrate `cardano-swaps` by adding support for querying the beacon tokens.
 They can also add their own user friendly way to create and use swaps.
 The only requirement is that all frontends/users agree to use the same beacon token standard.
-There is no need for risky extensions or dedicated frontends.
+There is no need for dedicated (censorable) frontends.

 ## FAQ